 5. CPVC Pipe (Chlorinated Polyvinyl Chloride)

-- Suitable for hot water.
+- Suitable for hot water systems.

 - Becomes brittle over time.